 - Dress your child in comfortable light clothing on the day of the procedure.
 Please make sure children are not wearing jewelry and do not have ponytails or hair ties that will prevent the patient from resting their head comfortably on the head rest.

 - After the child is medicated, it is important that parents closely supervise children so they do not lose their balance and fall.
 Parents must stay in the office until treatment is complete.
 We offer a comfortable recovery room for our patients.

 After the appointment your child may still be drowsy.
 Following treatment we recommend that you continue to closely supervise your child for the next 24 hours.
 Patients may want to go to sleep when they get home.
 If they take a nap make sure they are positioned on their side in a safe area away from heavy blankets or large pillows.

 It is important to keep the child hydrated, so encourage them to drink regularly after they arrive home.
 A soft bland diet is recommended.
 This includes no dairy products to limit potential nausea.

 It may be normal for the patient to have nausea post treatment.
-If patient vomits, position them on their side so they do not aspirate any stomach contents.
+If a patient vomits, position them on their side so they do not aspirate any stomach contents.

 It may be normal for there to be some temporary oral discomfort following treatment.
-Most pain can my managed with children's Ibuprofen.
+Most pain can be managed with children's Ibuprofen.
 Sometimes patients may complain of discomfort immediately after treatment which most of the time is the effect of local anesthetic used to numb the teeth.
 This tends to wear off in 1-2 hours post treatment.